SakurajimaMaiii/ACDCSeg/README.md

 Specify something in `test.py`(line20-27),and run `python test.py`.
 Results will be shown in `code/results`.
 If you set `save_visualization = True`, visualization results (nii.gz format) will be shown in results too.
-We use two metrics for evaluation: Dice and Hausdorff distance.The results are reported as follows:
+We use two metrics for evaluation: Dice and Hausdorff distance.
+The results are reported as follows:

 | | Dice(%) | HD(mm) |
 | :------ | :------ | :------ |